ankane/torch.rb/README.md

 - Methods that return booleans use `?` instead of `is_`  (`tensor?` instead of `is_tensor`)
 - Numo is used instead of NumPy (`x.numo` instead of `x.numpy()`)

-Many methods and options are missing at the moment.
+Some methods and options are missing at the moment.
 PRs welcome!

 ## Tutorial